KuraFire/v1.goinglovefirst.com/what-is-love-first.md

 ---

 <!-- what is it? -->
 Hello, and: welcome everyone! <nobr>Love First</nobr> is a way of life.
-A movement.
-A shared identity for people who want to build bridges <del>for a sustainable and inclusive</del><ins>to a</ins> future for all of us: a world made with love.
+A shared identity for people who want to build bridges for a harmonious, sustainable and inclusive future: a world for all of us, made with love.
 <!-- Hint for those looking under the hood: what might the meaning of a colon be? -->